avanbtech/Dating/README.md

 In this project uses following technologies:

 Node.js and Express as backend server

-Passport as the authentication package MongoDB/Mongoose for database connection jade as view engine for Node.js javascript for front-end scripting jQuery for making AJAX requests
+Passport as the authentication package

+MongoDB/Mongoose for database connection

+Jade as view engine for Node.js

+Javascript for front-end scripting

+jQuery for making AJAX requests

 The website has following 4 pages: